 Ruling Elders have responsibilities in several areas of the life of the church including exercise in leadership, governance, spiritual discernment, and discipline.
 They are brought forth to the congregation by self-nomination, or by the work of a Nominating Committee.

-Then the Congregation votes to chose their Ruling Elders which are then Ordained and Installed in a Public Congregational Meeting.
-The Women and Men Installed as Ruling Elders are elected for three (3) year terms, with four Ruling Elder in each class making the Session total of 12.
+The Congregation votes to chose their Ruling Elders which are Ordained and Installed in a Public Congregational Meeting.
+The Women and Men Installed as Ruling Elders are elected for two year terms.

-Current Elders: Doris Barrell, Suzanne Bennett, Kim Bischoff, Bob Hartman, Bernie Hebrock, Mike Hritzik, John Jackson, Rick Paulin, Sue Porter, Barbara Smith, and Kristin Whitaker.
+Current Elders: Doris Barrell, Bob Hartman, Bernie Hebrock, John Jackson, Jessica Anderson, Bob Curry, Barbara Smith, and Kristin Whitaker.